-The epigenetic underpinnings of active regulatory regions are highly conserved in evolution
+For human, we chose to predict enhancers within the H1-hESC cell line.
+We utilized the 6-parameter integrated model to predict active enhancers and promoters in the hESC cell-line based on the epigenetic datasets measured by the ENCODE consortium.
+This provides us with a system to validate our enhancer prediction model as well as to study the patterns of TF binding within enhancers and promoters.
+Using these models, we predicted 43463 active regulatory regions, of which 22828 (52.5%) are within 2kb of the TSS and are labeled as promoters.
+A large proportion of the predicted enhancers are found in the introns (30.41%) and intergenic regions (13.93%) (Figure S14).
+The predicted promoters and enhancers are significantly closer to active genes than might be expected randomly (Figure S15).
+By comparing the matched filter predicted enhancers and promoters with chromatin states predicted by chromHMM [30] and SegWay [27], we observe that a majority of the predicted enhancers and promoters are also predicted to be enhancers and promoters by chromHMM and SegWay respectively (Figures S16 to S19).

+[[* For mouse we did similarly... *]] We predicted e

+nhancers in six different embryonic mouse tissues...

+Validation in vivo in Mouse

+We tested the activity of the mouse enhancer predictions in vivo with transgenic mo

-We initially performed transgenic mouse enhancer assay for 133 regions in E11.5 mice (see Methods and Supplementary table S3, S4), including 31 elements selected by Ensembl approach from human sequences and 102 elements selected based on H3K27ac rank order from mouse.
+use assays.
+We initially performed transgenic mouse enhancer assay for 133 regions in E11.5 mice (see Methods and Supplementary table S3, S4), including 31 elements selected by an Ensembl approach from human sequences and 102 elements selected based on H3K27ac rank order from mouse.
 In addition, we included another set of enhancer validation experiments on 150 regions from ENCODE Phase III Encyclopedia [Reference to the main encyclopedia paper].
 The fly-based metaprofiles for individual histone marks (Figure 3) were used to predict the regulatory activity of the tested regions in mice using tissue-specific epigenetic marks.
 The epigenetic datasets for different tissues of E11.5 mice are available from the Roadmap Epigenomics Mapping Consortium (citation) and ENCODE consortium (citation).
 Despite the significantly different positive to negative ratios between training data from fly S2 cell lines and testing data from mouse tissues, the matched filter results of individual histone marks displayed similar accuracy for predicting enhancers and promoters in mouse tissues as in the original S2 cell-line.
 In addition, the 6-parameter integrative SVM models learned using STARR-seq data in S2 cell-line were also highly accurate at predicting active enhancers and promoters in mouse (Figure 4 and Figure S12).
 We also assessed the accuracy of our model using the regulatory elements identified by the transduction-based FIREWACh assay in mouse embryonic stem cells (mESC) [36].
 With the same metaprofiles, the predictions are based on epigenetic signals of mESC available from ENCODE website.
 Again, we observe similar results for individual histone marks and combined SVM model (Figure S12).
 As the in vivo and FIREWACh assays utilized a single core promoter to validate regulatory regions, the performance of the different models in Figures 4 and S12 are probably underestimated.